xpocketmc/XPocketMP-server/CONTRIBUTING.md

   - Examples of **disruptive** changes include changing the way the server is run, world format changes (since those require downtime for the user to convert their world).
 - **API** includes all public and protected classes, functions and constants (unless marked as `@internal`).
   - Private members are not part of the API, **unless in a trait**.
-  - The `pocketmine\network\mcpe` package is considered implicitly `@internal` in its entirety (see its [README](src/network/mcpe/README.md) for more details).
+  - The `xpocketmp\network\mcpe` package is considered implicitly `@internal` in its entirety (see its [README](src/network/mcpe/README.md) for more details).
 - Minecraft's protocol changes are considered necessary internal changes, and are **not** subject to the same rules.
   - Protocol changes must always be released in a new minor version, since they disrupt user experience by requiring a client update.
 - BC-breaking changes to the internal network API are allowed, but only in new minor versions.
 This ensures that plugins which use the internal network API will not break (though they shouldn't use such API anyway).

 ## Making a pull request
 The basic procedure to create a pull request is:
-1. [Fork the repository on GitHub](https://github.com/pmmp/PocketMine-MP/fork).
+1. [Fork the repository on GitHub](https://github.com/pmmp/xpocketmp-MP/fork).
 This gives you your own copy of the repository to make changes to.
 2. Create a branch on your fork for your changes.
 3. Make the changes you want to make on this branch.
-4. You can then make a [pull request](https://github.com/pmmp/PocketMine-MP/pull/new) to the project.
+4. You can then make a [pull request](https://github.com/pmmp/xpocketmp-MP/pull/new) to the project.

 ## Pull request reviews
 Pull requests will be reviewed by maintainers when they are available.